Text

 Conditions, and 91.145 Vicinity of Aerial Demonstrations and Major Sporting

-Events, and 99.7 Special Security Instructions
+Events, 99.7 Special Security Instructions and 44812 Unmanned Aircraft Systems

-Zoom – Displays a icon for each schedule which opens the
+icon for each schedule which opens the

 corresponding airspace image within the SUA Map